malinthasa/BC4SCM/ReadMe.md

 1. Level0

-      Sometimes, the demo scenario faces inconsistance errors.
+      Sometimes, the demo scenario faces inconsistent errors.
 If you are not getting the expected value in the browser UI, refresh the browser before you try again.

+1. Level1

+      If refreshing the browser doesn't resolve the problems, restart the client.

 2. Level1